run-llama/llama_index/docs/index.rst

 - Data is fetched only when you ask for them, so it's **always up to date**.
 - LlamaIndex can show you the retrieved documents, so it's **more trustworthy**.

-🦙 Why LlamaIndex for RAG?
+🦙 Why LlamaIndex for Context Augmentation?
 ***************************

 Firstly, LlamaIndex imposes no restriction on how you use LLMs.
 You can still use LLMs as auto-complete, chatbots, semi-autonomous agents, and more (see Use Cases on the left).
 It only makes LLMs more relevant to you.